Ironman Maryland 2021

 At the bottom of the hill in the park aid station around mile 6, I took a quick poo break and was set for the rest of the day.

-There were plenty of spectators out on the course cheering on any and all athletes.
-There were at least 4 wonderful residents that had gotten their garden hoses out and were having just as much or more fun than we were spraying down people who wanted a cool down as they ran by their houses.
+There were plenty of spectators out on the course at Ironman St. George cheering on athletes.
+At least four wonderful residents had their garden hoses out and were having just as much fun as we were, spraying down anyone who wanted a cooldown as they ran past their houses.

-On the return trip back up the hills, I really started to have the day’s work hit me and had to slow down significantly to make sure I could keep moving forward.
-Kept to the nutrition and hydration plan as best as possible throughout the run, although the heat was making me nauseous to eat much of anything.
+On the return trip back up the hills, the day’s work really started to hit.
+The pace slowed significantly to make sure forward progress continued.
+Sticking to the nutrition and hydration plan became harder, especially with the heat making it nauseating to eat much of anything.

-Walking through the aid stations, a quick lick of the Base salts, then grabbing water at first, a mouthful of Gatorade Endurance Yellow, sometimes some banana or grapes, and then some ice chips or a water cup down the back on the way out.
-I tried to eat ice chips whenever I could, but the cold ice in my stomach almost made me feel sick with the drastic temperature change, almost like a brain freeze in my stomach.
-They didn’t have any wet towels out on the course, so I just made sure to chew smaller pieces of ice and still cool off with the water cups.
+Aid stations turned into short walking breaks.
+A quick lick of Base Salt came first, followed by water, a mouthful of Gatorade Endurance Yellow, sometimes banana or grapes, and then ice chips or a cup of water down the back on the way out.
+Ice chips helped with cooling, but the cold in the stomach almost caused a brain-freeze-like feeling.
+With no wet towels on the course, chewing smaller pieces of ice and using water cups became the best way to manage the heat.

-Ran around the giant World Championship M-Dot with all 3 discipline logos at the traffic circle just in front of the finish line to head out on the 2nd loop.
-My parents said they were yelling at me as I came around, but I don’t remember hearing them.
-I was just focused on staying moving forward.
+Ran around the giant World Championship M-Dot with all three discipline logos at the traffic circle just in front of the finish line before heading out on the second loop.
+My parents later said they were yelling as I came around, but none of it registered.
+The only focus at that point was continuing forward.

-This second lap was a serious grind the whole way.
-They should have changed the Hoka slogan from “Time to Fly” to “Time to Shuffle”.
-I was doing everything I could to stay “running” but going up the hill for the second lap was exhausting and I ended up turning it into a power walk just to move forward and recover.
+The second lap was a serious grind from start to finish.
+Hoka easily could have changed the slogan from “Time to Fly” to “Time to Shuffle.”
+Everything possible was done to stay “running,” but the climb on lap two was exhausting and eventually turned into a power walk just to keep moving and recover.

 This course was no joke.
-I don’t always have the most positive inner dialogue, and in some very not nice words to get myself in gear, I told myself that I didn’t come 1800 miles to St George and put all this work down to walk the F-ing marathon and somehow found the energy to pick up the pace.
+My inner dialogue is not always the most positive, and in some very not-nice words, I reminded myself that I did not travel 1,800 miles to St. George or put in all this work just to walk the F-ing marathon.
+Somehow, that lit a spark and I found the energy to pick up the pace.

 I was doing some mental race math, which is always sketchy at best, trying to figure out what my times were going to be and realized that I still had a chance at getting under a 5-hour marathon and a 13-hour finish if I got my butt in gear NOW.